AnzaiaGitHub/veevart-knapSack/README.md

 ```
 then, check in the console for your solution output.

-current software Version: 1.0
+current software Version: 1.1

-Not bonus points are implemented yet.
+Bonus point #2 were implemented with the same arguments as the basic solution.